Imaging Freeze-out Sources and Extracting Strong Interaction Parameters in Relativistic Heavy-Ion Collisions

-As well noticed, the LL model provides relatively weak constraints on $d_0$ when analyzing experimental data.
-So the widely accepted theoretical and experimental approximation $d_0 = 2.8\rm ~fm$ is fixed here for both $pp$ and $\bar{p}\bar{p}$ pairs.
-The convergence criterion is set to $1\times10^{-2}$.
-The corresponding optimal values of $f_0$ obtained are as follows:

-and the corresponding distributions of $f_0$ are shown in the Fig.~\ref{f0dst}.
-The $f_0$ values for $pp$ and $\bar{p}\bar{p}$ pairs are identical and consistent with both the theoretical calculations and the experimental results from STAR collaboration \cite{STAR:2015kha}.
+The $f_0$ values for $pp$ and $\bar{p}\bar{p}$ pairs are identical and consistent with both the theoretical calculations and the experimental results from STAR collaboration \cite{Adamczyk2015}.

 The converged CFs of $pp$ and $\bar{p}\bar{p}$ reproduce fairly the experimental data, as demonstrated by the solid and dashed curves in Fig. \ref{FixedImagingCompare} (a), respectively.
 The results of the restored source imaging are plotted in panel (b) by red dots for $p$ and blue circles for $\bar{p}$.
-The red and blue lines are represented for the extracted radii of $p$ and $\bar{p}$ source by STAR, respectively.
-The extracted radii refer to the single-particle distribution in the source rest frame, which differs from the $S(\mathbf{r})$ defined in this work.
-In our case, $S(\mathbf{r})$ is a function of the relative distance between two particles.
-To facilitate comparison, the Gaussian source radii extracted by the STAR collaboration have been multiplied by $\sqrt{2}$.
 In order to estimate the uncertainty of each imaging point, numerous pseudo-CFs for $pp$ and $\bar{p}\bar{p}$ are sampled, smearing the content in each individual $q$ bin by Gaussian fluctuation, for which the center (standard deviation) is taken from the experimental value (uncertainty).
 Then the standard deviation of the reconstructed SFs are calculated and plotted on each data point bin-by-bin as the error bar on the SF.